microsoft/ReSub/README.md

 2. In the React lifecycle, during a `componentWillReceiveProps`, if the props change (determined by a `_.isEqual`), this is called so that the component can rebuild its state from the new props.
 3. When this component subscribes to any stores, this will be called whenever the subscription is triggered.
 This is the most common usage of subscriptions, and the usage created by autosubscriptions.

-Any calls within this method to store methods that have the `@autoSubscribe` annotation will establish an autosubscription.
+Any calls from this method to store methods decorated with `@autoSubscribe` will establish an autosubscription.

 React’s `setState` method should not be called directly in this function.
 Instead, the new state should be returned and `ComponentBase` will call `setState`.